 The Prius is one of the most famous cars of the past two decades.
 Touted as the original hybrid vehicle, and viewed as a bold leap in automotive technology, this Toyota is the best of both worlds.
-But what exactly makes the Prius so effective as a hybrid?
-This article will tell you everything you need to know about Prius battery operations, how the Prius battery charging system works and affects the car’s longevity.
+But what exactly makes the Toyota Prius so effective as a hybrid car?
+This article will tell you everything you need to know about Prius battery operations, how the Toyota Prius battery charging system works and affects the car’s longevity.

 First, a hybrid is any car defined as using a combination of gasoline and electricity to produce the power necessary for operation.
 There are different types of electric vehicles and two types of hybrid vehicles (1) Hybrid Electric Vehicles (HEVs) and (2) Plug-in Hybrid Electric Vehicles (PHEVs).
 All PHEVs are hybrids, but not all hybrids are PHEVs.

 In California, hybrid electric vehicles are warranted up to 150,000 miles or ten years.
-Outside of California, most states only require hybrid electric vehicles to guarantee the life of their battery for 100,000 miles or eight years.
-Because Prius hybrids are still relatively new cars, there is only a small sample size concerning how long a Prius battery will last.
-Most Prius owners with vehicles from the early 2000’s claim that their Prius battery lasted anywhere between 12 and 15 years.
+Outside of California, most states only require hybrid electric vehicles to guarantee the life of their hybrid battery for 100,000 miles or eight years.
+Because Prius hybrids are still relatively new cars, there is only a small sample size concerning how long a Toyota Prius hybrid battery will last.
+Most Prius owners with vehicles from the early 2000’s claim that their Toyota Prius battery lasted anywhere between 12 and 15 years before it needs a battery replacement.
 Some Prius owners boast of battery life that reaches mileage volumes of 200,000+ miles, but these cases seem to be rare.

 If an electric car battery is rechargeable, then why would it ever wear out?
 In the same way, the rechargeable battery on your phone wears out over time, so too will the battery in your car falter, fade and eventually die.
 The degradation of a rechargeable car battery is partly due to its material chemistry and partly due to the charging process itself.
 However, an increase in temperature above 100 degrees Fahrenheit or frequent deep discharge can also expedite the battery aging process.
 Still, batteries can degrade even without use.

-The other important factor to consider when replacing the battery in your Prius is that these batteries last a very long time.
-Though the upfront cost to replace the battery in your Prius may seem high, the long term dividends of having a new battery will pay off with the long term use of your vehicle.
+The other important factor to consider when replacing the original battery in your Prius is that these batteries last a very long time.
+Though the upfront cost to replace the Toyota Prius hybrid battery may seem high, the long term dividends of having a new battery will pay off with the long term use of your vehicle.

 There are several maintenance tips that you can follow to ensure that the life of your Prius battery lasts as long as possible.
 Here are a few ways to prolong the life of your battery.